 Further, at the May 12, 2020, Board meeting, the Board declared its intent to fund all or part of seven additional projects relating to alternative mitigation for loss of recreational facilities on the Stanford campus.
-Project agreements for two of seven projects have been approved, namely the Alpine Trail (Midpeninsula Regional Open Space District), and US 101/ University Avenue Pedestrian/ Bicycle Overcrossing (City of East Palo Alto).
-Another project agreement relating to trail work at the Holbrook-Palmer Park in Atherton was approved in June 2023.
-The remaining projects, namely, Martin Luther King Park Lighting (City of East Palo Alto), Library Lot A Park Conversion (City of Redwood City) and Middle Avenue Pedestrian/Bicycle Undercrossing (City of Menlo Park), have a declaration of intent.
+Project agreements for four of seven projects have been approved, namely the Alpine Trail (Midpeninsula Regional Open Space District), US 101/ University Avenue Pedestrian/ Bicycle Overcrossing (City of East Palo Alto), Flood Park (County of San Mateo), and the Holbrook-Palmer Park (Town of Atherton).
+The remaining projects, namely, Martin Luther King Park Lighting (City of East Palo Alto), Library Lot A Park Conversion (City of and Middle Avenue Pedestrian/Bicycle City), Undercrossing (City of Menlo Park), are awaiting grantee action to enter into a project agreement.